-Other liabilities to the Government represent liabilities in the form of property, plant and equipment which are withdrawn as a reduction in share capital but not yet transferred formally to the owners.
+Liabilities to the Government represent liabilities in the form of property, plant and equipment which are withdrawn as a reduction in equity but not yet transferred formally to the owners.
 These liabilities are recorded at the carrying amount of assets to be transferred to the owner.